 An abuse of platform quite as snotty as anything doled out by the hoitiest literary agent.
 And this was no stranger plucked from the internet for business aims.
 This was someone I'd once shared my life with, grown up with.
 A playground bully: him the big TV personality, me some rejected writer sitting in Costa experiencing my Amazon debut in not-quite-the-way I'd planned it.
 The knave behind the nice-guy mask.

 I sat there reading about myself, or a version of myself, feeling flummoxed, as he must have planned: Won't mention anything to her, she'll be curious, take a peek, what a nasty surprise!
-There was a fair amount available in the Amazon preview, quite enough to get the measure of his spite.
+There was a fair amount available in the Amazon preview, quite enough to get a flavour.
 But not the whole book.
 What other distortions and troll-barbs lay in store?
 I'd have to wait for publication to find out, which was about a month away.

 It was almost as if he had something against me, as if I'd been the one to end things between us back in the day with some cold, shady and craven off-brand behaviour.
 Whereas in fact – but let me have the sense and good taste to stop here.
 Who hasn't behaved stupidly in early adulthood, especially after hitting the big time?

 And, besides, he did have something against me: that I hadn't always thought him absolutely fabulous.
 And for someone like him that is a capital offence.

 Ah yes, I could almost hear him say: but I gave you a fake name, didn't I?
 And yes indeed, this had been the fig leaf for his scheme.
 He'd called me 'Sarah' in his book, while pointing out this wasn't my real name: an invitation to Google.
 And if you looked him up you saw my real name immediately, as one of his spouses.
 No disguise at all.